marconetto/azadventures/chapter7/README.md

 ## Starting HPC Worker Processes at Boot Time in VM Scale Sets

+One is deploying an HPC embarrassingly parallel application in Azure VM Scale Sets (VMSSs) and realized that (i) ssh into a VM instance is possible even when the VM has not fully completed its provision and (ii) worker processes started before such fully completed provision state was reached.
+If you got into this situation, this tutorial may be relevant to you.

 The goal of this tutorial is to discuss places to start worker processes at boot time when running embarrassingly parallel applications in Azure VM Scale Sets (VMSSs).
-This tutorial is based on UbuntuLTS Linux operating system but can be leveraged by users of other operating systems.
+The description here is based on UbuntuLTS Linux operating system but can be leveraged by users of other operating systems.

-Embarrassingly parallel applications (a.k.a intrinsically parallel,  pleasingly parallel, bag-of-tasks, etc) are those composed of tasks that can run independently, that is, require no inter-task communication.
-They are in several domains including financial risk modeling, VFX and 3D image processing, genetic sequence analysis, monte carlo simulations, and software testing.

 Let's first understand a bit about the communication protocol in these applications, then have an overview about the provisioning/booting process of